How can he do such low-level politics? Arvind Kerjriwal slams Amarinder Singh | Politics

 Arvind Kejriwal on Wednesday hit out at Punjab Chief Minister Captain Amarinder Singh, over his allegations that Delhi Chief Minister had passed the three farm laws in Delhi.
 "Punjab Chief Minister has made allegations against me that I've passed the black laws in Delhi.
 How can he do such low-level politics at this crucial time?
 It's not up to the State government to implement it.
 Had it been so why would farmers of the country hold talks with Centre," said Kejriwal.

-Addressing a press briefing the Delhi Chief Minister also hit out at the Centre for not converting the nine stadiums in the city into jails for protesting farmers.
+Addressing a press briefing the Delhi Chief Minister said the Centre was upset with him for not converting the nine stadiums in the city into jails for protesting farmers.
 "I will tell you why Captain Sahab is alleging this.
 We did not allow the nine stadiums in Delhi to be converted into jails.
 Centre had plans to put the farmers in these stadiums.
 Centre is upset with me as I didn't give permission for making them jails," Kejriwal further said.

 The Delhi chief minister alleged that his Punjab counterpart was making false allegations against him.
 "Are you under the pressure of the Centre government and making fake allegations against me and speaking Bharatiya Janata Party's language?
 Are you doing all due to any pressure because Enforcement Directorate (ED) is investing a case against your family? ," Kejriwal said